Highlifelivvin/Threat-Hunt-Project-Unauthorized-TOR-Usage/README.md

 ## Response Taken

-TOR usage was confirmed on the endpoint `threat-hunt-lab` by the user `employee`.
+TOR usage was confirmed on the endpoint `edr1` by the user `edr1`.
 The device was isolated, and the user's direct manager was notified.

 ---